 The announcement of lockdown restrictions in March 2020 necessitated that most industry sectors complete the shift to moving their operations online.
 Despite presenting challenges, the digitisation of the workplace helped firms to reduce their operational costs and increase business efficiency.
 In general, technological uptake within financial services has led to innovation and growth, as firms seek to effectively cater to their customer’s evolving expectations.

 Equally, the pandemic has perceptibly altered consumer behaviour, with more individuals adopting innovative ways to access and manage their finances.
 With customers steadily embracing payment apps and online banking, those firms utilising automation within financial services, such as fintechs and insurtechs, have been able to successfully anticipate market trends to drive growth.

 Whilst the introduction of remote working practices during the pandemic has led to many unexpected increases in business efficiency within financial services, it has also led to the ingestion of new risks as well as a potential rise in market abuse.
-Over the last year, regtech has received considerable investment, and many compliance professionals are now utilising advanced technology to manage operational risks, amid calls from the FCA to implement robust monitoring and surveillance systems.
+Over the last year, regtech has received considerable investment, and many professionals in the compliance recruitment space are now utilising advanced technology to manage operational risks, amid calls from the FCA to implement robust monitoring and surveillance systems.

 These combined factors have led to a heightened demand for tech-savvy compliance, legal and financial crime professionals; especially those with data-protection experience.